ladrua/pycres/README.md

 pycres
 ======

-Python code for communications with Crestron prosessor
+Python code for tcp/ip communications with Crestron processor.